 Am I FarsightedHave a prescription and not sure if you are farsighted or nearsighted?
 If your glasses or contact lens prescription begins with positive (+) numbers, like +2.50, you are farsighted.

-If you find yourself squinting at nearby objects while wearing your eyeglasses or contact lenses, you may need an eye exam and a new prescription.Schedule An Appointment
+If you find yourself or your child squinting at nearby objects while wearing your eyeglasses or contact lenses, you may need an eye exam (or Child Eye Exam) and a new prescription from an optometrist.Schedule An Appointment